libopenstorage/openstorage/STYLEGUIDE.md

 }
 ```

 * Static value primitives (also known as enums) are not strings.
-Most new ones should be generated with protobuf, see [api/api.proto] for examples.
+Most new ones should be generated with protobuf, see [api/api.proto](api/api.proto) for examples.

 * Remove most uses of private variables in public structs.

 * Remove most extra variable definitions that are not needed or turn into constants (https://github.com/libopenstorage/openstorage/blob/8d07329468ef709838e443dc17b1eecf2c7cf77d/api/server/volume.go#L76).

-* Reduce adding of String() methods on most objects (let the generic `%+v' take care of it).
+* Reduce adding of String() methods on most objects (let the generic `%+v` take care of it).

 * Use less newlines within methods.

-* single errors are scoped within an if statement:
+* Single errors are scoped within an if statement:

 ```go
 // no